 About

 My research interests lie at the intersection of economic sociology, environmental sociology, political economy, and the sociologies of risk and morality.
-My dissertation, Private Property Under the Climate Crisis, examines how the climate disasters transform the liberal regime of private property in the US as they routinely destroy large swaths of property.
-I compare two Los Angeles communities facing concurrent disasters: an affluent single-family homeowner community facing a landslide, and an affordable lease-based mobile home community destroyed by wildfire.
-Using ethnographic, interview, and legal and regulatory data, I compare how these residents of differing ownership statuses articulate and mobilize their property rights after disaster.
+My dissertation, Private Property Under the Climate Crisis, examines how climate disasters transform the liberal regime of private property in the US as they destroy large swaths of property.
+Using ethnographic, interview, and archival data, I compare two Los Angeles communities facing concurrent disasters, examining how residents of differing ownership statuses conceptualize and mobilize their property rights post-disaster.
 I demonstrate how the dominant regime of private property can be both entrenched and destabilized by disasters, showing how climate change reshapes this core social institution.